 In September of 1905 the Queen Anne was sold to the Reverend D. Shuck for $600.
 The Reverend maintained the house as the parsonage for the Christian Church of Harrison, and he wrote his Sunday sermons upstairs where the light from above shone down upon him, giving him peace and inspiration.
 This area of the house is now referred to as the Turret Room.

-William Noah Ivie and Minnie Vaughan Ivie, lived in your home from about 1912 to 1915.
+William Noah Ivie and Minnie Vaughan Ivie, lived in the home from about 1912 to 1915.
 William Noah Ivie was a self taught U.S. attorney appointed by Herbert Hoover's administration.
-He was the Republican nominee for U.S. Congress, w a judge, and Land Commissioner.
+He was the Republican nominee for U.S. Congress, judge, and Land Commissioner.
 Their four oldest children, Lawrence, Lillian, Jewel, and Charles lived in the home.

 In 1919 the house was sold to J.P and Gertrude Callicott.
 J.P, the town Marshall, was a quite man who sat by a wood stove for many hours at a time and smoked his pipe in what is now referred to as the lobby.

 The home was gifted to Mrs. Ragland and her daughter Walsa Castleberry in January of 1943.
 They were both school teachers and gave piano lesson in the parlor.

 In 1986 the home was sold to Sheridan and Cynthia Garrison.
 Sheridan, a shipping tycoon, started the freightways company which later became Fedex.
 Fedex is still a major employer in Harrison to this day.
 His wife Cynthia performed a major restoration of the home.